benmvp/slides/2019/webu/webdev.md

 _[14 minutes]_

 - If you've been keeping up with the latest in CSS-land
-  * This sounds awfully similar to CSS Grid that Rachel was talking about earlier
+  * This sounds awfully similar to CSS Grid
 - Here's how we could implement the same thing now
 - Notice how `<main>` actually comes before `<nav>` in the markup
   * For SEO